RTÉ News (TV channel): Raw Politics

 euronews' Raw Politics broadcast on the channel each day from November 2018 airing separate to the Euronews channel, before the show was cancelled by euronews.

 Breaking news

 The channel provides analysis of breaking news stories domestically and internationally.

 Overnight and special simulcasts

 RTÉ News channel simulcasts Euronews from 23:00 to 7:00 every day.

 RTÉ Weather

 RTÉ Weather provides the channel with weather updates, some updates are a re-broadcast of what has previously aired across RTÉ television or updates produced specific to the channel.
 Due to commercial advertising being prohibited from the channel weather updates have no sponsorship unlike other updates across RTÉ television and radio.

 RTÉ Entertainment

-RTÉ Entertainment (formally called RTÉ TEN (The Entertainment Network)) provides viewers with up-to-the minute showbiz news from music reviews, interviews, film premieres and more.
-The show airs daily and hosts a weekly round-up show each weekend.
+RTÉ Entertainment (formally called RTÉ TEN (The Entertainment Network)) provides viewers with up-to-the minute showbiz news from music reviews, interviews and film premieres.
+The show aired daily and hosts a weekly round-up show each weekend.